scoconno/scoconno.github.io/Teaching/Ancient/Assignments/Long2.md

 ## Prompt

-In *Phys.* II.
-Ch.
+In *Physics*  Book II Ch.
 3, Aristotle distinguishes 4 different causes.
 How would Aristotle use these four causes to explain the growth of an oak tree from a sapling into an adult?
 Make sure to suggest candidates for the four causes of this growth and explain how these causes differ from one another.

 ## Further Instruction